 This list is inspired by those conversations of segregation.
-Constant deliberations of places to go for diverse young professionals.
-Repeated exchanges amongst social circles (mostly black) of frustration and anxiety, all in the name of nightlife and going out in Chicago.
+Constant deliberations of places to go for diverse young professionals in Chicago.
+Repeated exchanges amongst social circles (mostly black) of frustration and anxiety, all in the name of exploring the best bars and clubs in Chicago.
 I am a firm believer in supporting businesses that support me and my cultural interest every day of the week.
 Not JUST on a weekday that is referred to as “insert your race night.”
 At the end of the day, no one should be on the struggle bus to find a good time in the city.
 We should all go where we are celebrated, not tolerated.

 Coming up with this list was not that easy to do.
 I first thought about places that I have personally been to and got the opinions of others as well.
-I thought about friends in my inner circle who are always looking for the best nightlife.
+I thought about friends in my inner circle who are always looking for the best nightlife in Chicago.
 Lastly, I went to social media.
 I looked at various Instagrams, mostly the location tags and hashtags as a primary source comparing what I found to Facebook and Twitter as well.
-Pictures( when they are not manipulated at least) tell a thousand words and these images told a lot about the people who support the businesses on this list.
+Pictures(when they are not manipulated at least) tell a thousand words and these images told a lot about the people who support the businesses on this list.

 Here is The Haute Seekers list of The 21 Most Inclusive Venues for nightlife in Chicago.

 Promontory, 5311 South Lake Park Ave.
 W, 312-801-2100